 Find out about and download the Australian Professional Standards for Teachers and the Australian Professional Standard for Principals.

-The QCT encourages all teachers in Queensland to abide by the Code of Ethics.
+The QCT encourages all teachers in Queensland to abide by the Code of Ethics and to respect professional boundaries.
 Find out more and download.

 If you are a registered teacher in Queensland you have legal obligations to notify the QCT of certain changes in your situation.
 You may be prosecuted for failing to tell us, or providing inaccurate information.
 Employing authorities and agencies also have reporting obligations under the Act.